davxiao/davidxiao-web/content/post/bgp-protocol-in-5-minutes/index.md

 title: "Explain Border Gateway Protocol in 5 Minutes"
 subtitle: "In plain English"
-summary: "This post attempts to explain the Border Gateway Protocol in plain English: what it is; how it works at a high level and security concerns around the protocol."
+summary: "This post attempts to explain the Border Gateway Protocol in plain English: what it is; how it works at a high level and some of the threats from a security perspective."
 profile: false
 authors:
   - david-xiao